 Arrange by position

 This function lets me rename the ‘Page’ column to what it now represents — the date Published.

 Finally, I need to add that “https://” to all the values in the Link column so that the links will be clickable.

 WriteToWorksheet Cohort Analysis

-I also selected to add hyperlinks to the web addresses, which allows you to click a link in the report to see the actual page.
+I also selected an option to add hyperlinks to the web addresses, which allows you to click a link in the report to see the actual page.
 Note: you may need to select the cells in this column and change the Excel number format to ‘General’ from ‘Text’ if it is displaying a formula (=HYPERLINK…).

 That’s it!
 You can change any of the steps to suit your website URL structure, change the math, or change the sort order to your preference.
 Heck, you can change anything you want!